python/cpython/Doc/c-api/init.rst

 .. c:function:: void PyThreadState_DeleteCurrent(void)

-   Destroy the :term:`attached thread state` and set the :term:`active thread state` to ``NULL``.
+   Destroy the :term:`attached thread state` and set the :term:`current thread state` to ``NULL``.
 The :term:`thread state <attached thread state>` must have been reset with a previous call to :c:func:`PyThreadState_Clear`.